 - Each year, approximately 100 billion Btu’s are conserved through RRRASOC’s recycling efforts, equal to the amount of energy consumed by more than 1,000 homes in one year!

-- Recycling creates nine jobs for every ton of material recycled, while only one job is created if that same ton is landfilled.
+- Recycling creates ten jobs for every 10,000 tons of material recycled, while only one job is created if that same tonnage is landfilled.

 - Using recycled paper instead of virgin materials reduces air pollution by 74 percent and water pollution by 35 percent.

 - Recycling glass reduces air pollution by 20 percent and mining wastes by 80 percent.

 - Using recycled aluminum instead of virgin ore reduces air pollution by 95 percent and water pollution by 97 percent.